Lodevd/EthernetAdv/README.md

 > **Note:**
 > !!!
 This project is under construction, use at own risk !!!
-> For now only W5500 is supported and only tested with ESP32S3.
-Like in the example below.
+> For now only W5500 is tested with ESP32S3.
-> I'll try adding uno with W5100 in the near future.
+> The examples below are the tested setups.

 This is a reworked version of the Arduino(c) Ethernet library.
 The Ethernet library makes Ethernet communication using WIZnet(c) Ethernet chips W5100, W5200 and W5500.